barryclark/jekyll-now/_posts/2017/2017-05-09-AEGIS-Preview.md

 I first had the opportunity to play A.E.G.I.S. around three years ago when they first starting creating prototypes.
 I enjoyed the game then, and was sad to see it never got the release it deserved.
 Then Zephyr Workshop teamed up with Greenbrier Games, drastically overhauled the art and mechanics, and really put the pedal to the metal hyping the game and getting it ready for Kickstarter.
 Unfortunately, the original campaign didn't fund due to several factors like a high price point, confusing entry (multiple starter sets), and lack of essential materials (no AEGIS-Class robots in starter sets).

-The latest campaign fixes all those issues with a single, clear product, tons of content, and a much friendly price point of around $50.
+The latest campaign, now indie again, fixes all those issues with a single, clear product, tons of content, and a much friendly price point of around $50.
 Everything needed for 4 players to enjoy the game is included:

 * 40 Robots (cards/standees)
 * 12 Terrain Tiles